Gold hits 3-month high as Fed remarks weigh on dollar

 Gold prices have risen more than $160 since falling to a more than one-month low earlier this month.

-(Reporting by Arundhati Sarkar and Brijesh Patel in Bengaluru; Editing by Subhranshu Sahu)
+(Reporting by Arundhati Sarkar and Brijesh Patel in Bengaluru; Editing by Subhranshu Sahu and Barbara Lewis)